![]() |

 ( ij = 12, 13, 23) and the phase angle

 are four parameters determining the amount of mixing.
-The neutrino states on the right of the equation are the flavor states showed up in weak interaction, while the states on the left (with the numerical subscripts) are called the mass states corresponding to free neutrino with different mass.
-Neutrino mixing is large in
+The neutrino states on the left of the equation are the flavor states showed up in weak interaction, while the states on the right (with the numerical subscripts)

 ![]() |